-Following the new licence upgrade, the Company is required to calculate its K-Factors capital requirement as the sum of RtC (K-AUM, K-ASA, K-COH) and RtM (K-NPR only for onbalance sheet FX risk exposures) based on the Company's business model.
+Further to the above, the Company is required to calculate K-Factors capital requirement as the sum of RtC (K-AUM, K-ASA, K-COH) and RtM (K-NPR only for on-balance sheet FX risk exposures) based on the Company's model.
 The RtF proxy is not applicable for the Company as it is not authorized to provide the investment service of Dealing on Own Account.